 Preserving identity

-Born into a family with a tradition of playing gongs, Mr. Nguoc soon immersed himself in ancient melodies and was fascinated by the sound of gongs from his childhood.
-Growing up, he was taught by his father and uncle and by the age of twenty, he had mastered all the gong tunes.
+Born into a family with a tradition of playing gongs, Mr. Nguoc soon immersed himself in ancient melodies and was passionate about gong sounds from his childhood.
+Growing up, he was taught by his father and uncle and by the age of twenty, he had mastered all the gong melodies.

 Mr. Nguoc explained that the H're gong set consists of three gongs of different sizes: the Vong gong (largest), the Tum gong (smaller) and the Tuc gong (smallest).
-Each H're region has its own unique way of mixing sounds and playing gong melodies, requiring rhythmic and harmonious coordination between the players.
+Each H're region has its own unique way of arranging sounds and playing gong melodies, requiring rhythmic and harmonious coordination between the players.

 With the same endless passion, artisan Dinh Van Trui (born in 1969) has spent decades preserving the gong rhythm.
 According to Mr. Trui, the gong playing technique of the H're people is very unique: they do not use mallets but use their hands, combining skillful finger tapping and tapping techniques.